 Combine the butter and two types of sugar in the large bowl of a stand mixer.
 Mix on medium speed until light and fluffy, for about 2 minutes.
-Add the room temperature egg, the vanilla extract, and the mint extract (if using) and beat them until the egg is incorporated and the mixture is smooth.
+Add the room temperature egg, the vanilla extract, and the mint extract, and beat them until the egg is incorporated and the mixture is smooth.

 With the mixer running on low, slowly add the dry ingredients and mix just until the flour is almost completely blended in.
 Stop the mixer and finish mixing in the flour by hand, scraping down the bottom and sides of the bowl in the process.

 Use a cookie scoop or large tablespoon to form a 1-inch ball of cookie dough.
 Press a Junior Mint candy in the center of the dough, and roll it between your hands to get the cookie completely round.
 Place the cookie on a baking sheet covered with parchment.
-Repeat with the remaining dough, placing the cookies about 2 inches apart on parchment-covered sheets.
+Repeat with the remaining dough until you've made 24 cookies, placing the cookies about 2 inches apart on parchment-covered sheets.

-Once all of the cookies are formed, bake them in the preheated oven for 8-10 minutes, until they have spread, are puffed, and are set around the edges, the raw sheen is off the dough, but are still quite soft in the center.
+Preheat the oven to 350 F, and bake the cookies for 9-10 minutes, until they are puffed and set around the edges, but are still quite soft in the center.
 Let the cookies cool on the baking sheets for a few minutes, then remove them to a wire rack to cool completely.